Skip To Main Content

 College Credit | Nine (9) or more hours of college-level credit, progressing toward an industry-recognized degree or credential.

-Regionally Vetted IRCs (Industry-Recognized Credentials) | Current lists published by state education departments will be reviewed with employers and validated for applicability and relevance – we anticipate a small subset will be included.
+Industry Recognized Credentials (IRC's| Current lists published by state education departments will be reviewed with employers and validated for applicability and relevance – we anticipate a small subset will be included.
 There may be a small number of regional ‘custom’ credentials identified that also become part of this category.

-ENTREPRENEURIAL EXPERIENCES Students identify a compelling social or market problem and mobilize resources to research and solve it.
+Entrepreneurial Experiences | Students identify a compelling social or market problem and mobilize resources to research and solve it.
 Leveraging input and support from multiple stakeholders, students iteratively analyze, prototype, implement, reflect and adapt potential solutions.
 Outputs of MVA-level entrepreneurial experiences include a market and stakeholder research summary, a ‘business plan’ that includes an assessment of costs and benefits associated with development or operation of their solution, and feedback from relevant external stakeholders obtained through exhibition or ‘shark-tank’ type pitch opportunities.

 Terrence Frazier

-Supervisor: Coordinator of Real World Learning & Community Partnerships
+Coordinator of Real World Learning & Community Partnerships

 terrence.frazier@raytownschools.org